 Culture & Tradition

 Some of this conditioning can be completely harmless and even useful.
-But the problem is many of what society passes on as truth and facts tend to be false and limiting beliefs which inhibit our growth rather than promote it.
+But the problem is much of what society passes on as truth and facts tend to be false and limiting beliefs which inhibit our growth rather than promote it.

 You must understand society doesn’t care about what you want.
 It only seeks to make you like everyone else.